Winner, Australian Book Industry Awards, Book of the Year, 2014

 Winner, Victorian Premier’s Award for Best Unpublished Manuscript, 2012

 The feel-good novel of 2013, The Rosie Project is a classic screwball romance.

-Rights sold into more than thirty countries.
+Rights sold into more than forty countries.

 Don Tillman is getting married.
 He just doesn’t know who to yet.